NaXzyu/Dialogos/docs/Design-Doc-SocraticAgent.md

 Rewards are granted for actions that contribute positively towards achieving the agent's objectives, such as a secure and efficient login process, reinforcing the quality of execution.

+### Transition and Management of the Act State

+#### Dynamic Management
+The Act state is where the SocraticAgent implements the decisions made in the Decide state.
+It's the execution phase where plans become actions within the game environment.

+#### Activation Criteria
+- **Decision Implementation**: The Act state activates when a clear decision has been made, and there is a need to translate that decision into concrete action.
+- **Response Requirement**: Activation also occurs when the game environment requires an immediate response, prompting the agent to act quickly based on its current understanding and objectives.

+#### Deactivation Criteria
+- **Action Completion**: Once the intended actions have been successfully executed, the Act state can deactivate, signaling the completion of the cycle.
+- **Feedback Integration**: If feedback from the actions taken is being integrated and new observations are being made, the Act state may transition to a standby mode, allowing the Observe state to take precedence.

+#### Concurrent Operation with Other States
+- **Execution in Context**: While the Act state is operational, the Learn state may also be active, analyzing the outcomes of the actions for future refinement.
+- **Continuous Loop**: The deactivation of the Act state often leads back to the Observe state, continuing the OODA loop and preparing the agent for the next cycle of observation and action.

+This structured approach ensures that the SocraticAgent's actions are deliberate and informed, allowing for a smooth transition back into the observation phase, thus maintaining the integrity and efficiency of the OODA loop within the game's AI system.

 ### Learn State and Reward Handling

 In the Learn state, the SocraticAgent reflects on the outcomes of its actions to adapt and improve future behaviors.
 For example, after a login event, the agent would analyze whether the process was efficient and secure.
 The reward handling mechanism in this state includes: